-- Morning sickness: Blood sugar reduces considerably in women who do not enough carbohydrates.
-If women who vomit continuously during pregnancy can also experience low blood sugar levels.
+- Morning sickness: Blood sugar reduces considerably in women who do not consume enough carbohydrates.
+Women who vomit continuously during pregnancy can also experience low blood sugar levels.
 Thus women who do not gain weight or vomit daily need to consult a doctor and get the sugar test done.

 Risk Factors Associated With Low Sugar During Pregnancy

 Hypoglycemia can occur at any time during the pregnancy.
-It should be avoided with the help of a medical expert.
+It can be avoided by consulting a medical expert on time.
 However, there are certain things that will increase the risk with hypoglycemia.

 The risks related to hypoglycemia are as follows:

-- Diabetes– both pregnancy and diabetes affect the insulin levels to fluctuate.
+- Diabetes– Both pregnancy and diabetes affect the insulin levels to fluctuate.
 Thereby, consuming too much or too less of sugar will need constant monitoring.
-Thus consult your doctor regularly and get the medicines adjusted else the sugar levels can increase or decrease thus affecting the pregnancy and growth of fetus.
+Thus consult your doctor regularly so he can prescribe medicines accordingly in order to avoid sudden increase or decrease of blood sugar levels, thus affecting the pregnancy and growth of the fetus.

-- The first trimester– hypoglycemia usually occurs in first trimester when the issue of vomiting and nausea is very common for the expecting mom.
-If ladies with Type 1 sugar then the chances of them experiencing hypoglycemia increases by three times.
-Mostly there is no fear in second trimester still taking precaution is mandatory.
+- The first trimester– Hypoglycemia usually occurs in the first trimester when vomiting and nausea are common issues for the expecting mom.
+For Type 1 diabetic ladies, the chances of hypoglycemia increase by three times.
+Mostly there is no fear in the second trimester, still taking precautions is mandatory.

-- If before pregnancy there were hypoglycemic attacks– then in such cases one has to be careful a the episodes could recur again
+- Hypoglycemic Attacks before Pregnancy– In such cases one has to be careful as the episodes could recur

-- Being sick– there are certain illness where one may lose appetite resulting in use of existing sugar levels and this could result in hypoglycemic episodes.
+- Being sick– There are certain illnesses where one may lose appetite resulting in use of existing sugar levels which could result in hypoglycemic episodes.

-- Malnourished– the importance of nutritional and calorie content of food is of prime importance during pregnancy.
-Lack of this could risk with the case of hypoglycemia
+- Malnourished– Nutrition and calorie content of food is of prime importance during pregnancy.
+Lack of this could increase the risk of hypoglycemia.

 How to Reduce the Risk of Low Sugar in Pregnancy?